-Natasha Cowlev , Janus Foundation Trustee
+Natasha Cowley Janus Foundation Trustee

-Priory Study Day Lossenham
+Lossenham Priory Study Day

 On Saturday 3 September members of the Lossenham Project team welcomed thirty representatives from heritage and local history groups to Lossenham Farm barn to see the exhibition of sixteen banners highlighting different aspects of the project.
-These banners arranged around three sides of the barn illustrated a wide range of topics from what types of animal bones have the archaeologists uncovered to what can will bequest tell us about the lives of 'ordinary' women in Tudor times.
-Those who had created the banners were on hand to answer questions and it was clear throughout the day that this was producion positive discussions some of which broke continuerd since then. producing positive discussions, some of which have continued since the
+These banners arranged around three sides of the barn illustrated a wide range of topics from what types of animal bones have the archaeologists uncovered to what can will bequests tell us about the lives of 'ordinary' women in Tudor times.
+Those who had created the banners were on hand to answer questions and it was clear throughout the day that this was producing positive discussions, some of which have continued since then.

 Additionally, our audience were given four short talks to showcase different aspects of the project.
 Two of these looked at Lossenham Priory itself: Andrew Richardson on the archaeological discoveries, Brother Richard Copsey on the story from the documentary sources.
-The other two talks took case studies from different parts of the Rother Levels as first Rebecca Warren examined religious bequests in Sondhurst wills from either side of the Reformation and Sheila Sweetinburgh explored farming practices in the early 14th casting and the impact on Expany of the Operat Foreign. century and the impact on Ebony of the Great Famine.
+The other two talks took case studies from different parts of the Rother Levels as first Rebecca Warren examined religious bequests in Sandhurst wills from either side of the Reformation and Sheila Sweetinburgh explored farming practices in the early 14th century and the impact on Ebony of the Great Famine.

 To end, this hopefully offers a sense of the day's success: "May I say what an enjoyable day it was.
 Well run, good location with good facilities, excellent speakers, tasty catering and the opportunity to meet the team and visit the dig site.
-Well done to everyone involved.
+Well done to everyone involved."

-Centre for Kent History and Heritage
+Dr Sheila Sweetinburgh Centre for Kent History and Heritage